EgbieAndersonUku1/price_alerter_app/README.md

-#Price Alert application
+Price Alert application
 Project complete
 Started on 14th April 2018 completed on 14th May 2018.

+Technologies Used

+Python3.6

+MongoEngine

+MailGun API

+Flask

+CSS

+HTML

-#What is price Alerter?
+What is price Alerter?
-#

 **Price Alerter** is an online web based application that allows users to track the prices of any *online item*.
 The app allows the user to create a given store along with the price of the item they want to track.